Hôtel des Invalides

 Crowd indicator

-Mornings offer the calmest conditions for exploring the museum and Napoleon's tomb, while afternoons draw larger crowds and group tours.
+Mornings offer the quietest conditions for exploring the vast museum galleries and Napoleon's tomb, while afternoons draw larger crowds and longer security lines.

 When to go?